MicrosoftDocs/connected-spaces/articles/ase-connect.md

     - Adds required permissions to the provided service principal.

-    - Creates a managed application in the provided subscription, which will be used in conjunction with the Connected Spaces Preview application.
+    - Creates a managed application in the provided subscription that will be used in conjunction with the Connected Spaces Preview application.

     - Activates the Azure Stack Edge device and prepares it to run the Connected Spaces Preview workload.